 - Job growth (U.S. Bureau of Labor Statistics)

 - Wage growth (U.S. Department of Labor)

-- “National Leader in LGBTQ Equality” – The Municipal Equality Index, which includes measures of employment, housing and public attitudes toward the LGBTQ community
+- Columbus scored 100/100 on The Municipal Equality Index by the Human Rights Campaign, which includes measures of employment, housing, and public attitudes toward the LGBTQ community

 Just the Facts

 A dollar goes further here.
 The cost of living is 10% below the national average, and our average rent and home prices will leave you pleasantly surprised.
 As of May 2020, the median monthly rent was $882 for one bedroom and $1,164 for two bedrooms.
 You don’t have to live far from the city’s center to get a great deal, either—our commutes are actually shorter than the U.S. average.

 Explore our neighborhoods to find an address that suits your style.